Connective infrastructure for a life-centered world

 Pillar 4 - Regen Weaver

-Why: Support thoughtful matching between capital allocators and regenerative opportunities.
+Support thoughtful matching between wealth stewards and regenerative opportunities.

 Funding goal